shrianshChari/SlippiStatsBot/readme.md

   - Figure out custom stock emojis to display final stock count
   - Flags/arguments to include/not include certain stages
   - Include link to/txt file of JSON data to be used elsewhere when appropriate flag is activated

-- [ ] Finish this readme file with contact information, command information, table of contents, ~~libraries used~~

 ### Libaries Utilized
 This Discord bot was made with the following Node.js packages